 At St John XXIII our children have access to a mathematics curriculum that instils confidence, exploration and ambition within the subject for all children.
-Inspired by the school’s vision: ‘ ' the curriculum allows each child to have opportunities each day to excel with their own learning through access to outstanding teaching.
+Inspired by the school’s vision: ‘'We aim for excellence with God at the centre of all we think, do and say' the curriculum allows each child to have opportunities each day to excel with their own learning through access to outstanding teaching.

 By the time children leave St John XXIII, they will have mastered a range of skills that will support their future development.
 These are –